 Mark O'Sullivan

 The Knowledge Development Box (“KDB”) is a corporation tax relief on income from qualifying assets.
-The KDB offers the opportunity for an effective tax rate of 6.25% on qualifying profits generated in periods commencing on or after 1 January 2016.
+The KDB offers the opportunity for an effective tax rate of 10% on qualifying profits.
 The relief available is linked to the percentage of qualifying R&D expenditure incurred in Ireland.

-There are links between the KDB and the R&D tax credit, and therefore companies already claiming the R&D tax credit should examine their eligibility and the potential benefits of also access the KDB regime.
+There are links between the KDB and the R&D tax credit.
+Therefore, companies already claiming the R&D tax credit should examine their eligibility and the potential benefits of also accessing the KDB regime.

 What intellectual property ("IP") qualifies for the KDB?